Negro Leagues Baseball Grave Marker Project: List of players given headstones by coordinators outside the project

-Future Grave Markers Currently Receiving Funding
+Future grave markers currently receiving funding

 Honors and awards

 In 2011, the Josh Gibson foundation honored Dr. Krock and the people behind his Grave Marker Project.
 Gibson himself was buried in an unmarked grave for nearly three decades.

 Krock has received numerous awards from Society for American Baseball Research, including a 2011 Fay Vincent Most Valuable Partner Award at the Jerry Malloy Negro League Conference.
 Krock also gives an annual report at this conference.

-Burr Oak Cemetery Controversy
+Burr Oak Cemetery controversy

-On July 9, 2009 Cook County Sheriff Tom Dart alleged that four workers at Burr Oak Cemetery dug up more than 200 graves, dumped the bodies into unmarked mass graves, and resold the plots in a scheme that went back at least five years.
+On July 9, 2009, Cook County Sheriff Tom Dart alleged that four workers at Burr Oak Cemetery dug up more than 200 graves, dumped the bodies into unmarked mass graves, and resold the plots in a scheme that went back at least five years.
 Burr Oak Cemetery has become well known as one of the few cemeteries that has historically focused on the needs of the African American community, it is the final resting place of many black celebrities, including Chicago blues musicians, athletes, and other notables.

 Chicago's Cook County Sheriff's Office created a website to give anyone in the world the ability to search 43,555 photos in a database of marked, identified graves at the Burr Oak Cemetery.
 While it is unknown if any Negro league baseball players' graves were involved in the Burr Oak Cemetery scandal, researchers continue work to determine if this is true.